-The Preble County Medical Reserve Corps (MRC) has been actively involved in our COVID-19 response efforts since the beginning and continued to be essential in our mass vaccination clinics throughout 2021.
-MRC volunteers not only helped staff our vaccine clinics at all capacities, but also played a major role in assisting individuals with scheduling appointments.
+The Preble County Medical Reserve Corps (MRC) has been actively involved in our COVID-19 response efforts since the beginning and continued to be essential.
 Our response efforts wouldn't be possible without these incredible volunteers.
-In 2021, 90 MRC volunteers collectively gave a huge total of 2566.5 hours, which equated to \$89,321.82 in economic value.
+Please consider volunteering your time and talents to help your community.
 You can find more information on how to join and help the Preble County MRC by visiting preblecountyhealth.org/emergency-preparedness.